 Keri is our Museum Manager and has a BSc (Hons) degree in Heritage Conservation.
 On graduating from university Keri spent a year working for the Ministry of Defence Conservation Office and spent much of this time involved with the conservation of the Defence Estate in Devon and Cornwall.
 Having completed the Ten Tors challenge four times, she has a good knowledge and love of Dartmoor.
 After leaving the Ministry of Defence she changed career and trained as a VAT officer with HM Revenue & Customs before moving on to work for Deloitte, one of the ‘Big Four’ firm of accountants.
 Keri moved to Okehampton about 12 years ago and was a volunteer at the museum for about four years before the manager’s role became vacant.
 As a mum of two boys, she has an added interest in ensuring that the museum is a great place to enthuse children and introduce them to Dartmoor and its fascinating history.

-Trustee and Treasurer for the Museum of Dartmoor Life and Secretary of the local Rotary Club.
+Chair of Trustees and (currently) Treasurer for the Museum of Dartmoor Life and Secretary of the local Rotary Club.
 As Devon County Secretary, Dick provided administrative support for the Royal British Legion activities in Devon until taking early retirement.
 Previously, he was a serving officer in the Royal Air Force, specialising in human resource and personnel management, and more recently was employed as a recruitment and public relations specialist.
 He has experience within estate and security management and has held managerial responsibilities for significant public relations and charitable events, including the securing of sponsorship.
 He trained as a service accountant, held budgetary and project management responsibilities, and has undertaken organisational and management responsibilities for worldwide adventurous training.

 Jane has lived near Okehampton for a number of years.
 She is an archaeologist and until retirement a couple of years ago worked for the Dartmoor National Park Authority for 25 years becoming the Park’s Senior Archaeologist.
 She has a great affection for Dartmoor and a good knowledge of the Moor, many of its inhabitants, customs, traditions and history.
 As a Trustee of the museum she shares this experience and professional archaeological knowledge.